shawntmeyer/AzureVirtualDesktop/docs/avd.md

 - Image Management - Blob Storage Account
 - Image Build - Blob Storage Account for logging customizations
-- AVD Deployment - Azure Files for FSLogix profiles, Azure Key Vault for storing Customer Managed Keys.
+- AVD Deployment - Azure Files for FSLogix profiles, Azure Key Vault for storing Customer Managed Keys, and AVD Private Link

 Prior to running the Deploy-ImageManagement script, the Azure Blob private DNS zone should be created either in the portal or through Powershell.
 See [DNS Prerequisites](#prerequisites) for the correct values per environment.: